AnikaBushra/educational-website/README.md

 ### `yarn start`

+Site name: LearnLanguage
 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://trusting-raman-34b141.netlify.app](https://trusting-raman-34b141.netlify.app) to view it in the browser.

+You can 1.Buy course
+        2.Learn different language
+        3.Connect with others
+    from this website

 The page will reload if you make edits.\
 You will also see any lint errors in the console.